-And with changes in search algorithms, bloggers can no longer rely solely on Google to send traffic their way.
-They need to constantly find traffic in other ways.
-Social media strategies helps, but there’s no reason to stop there.
+And, with on-going changes to search algorithms, bloggers can no longer rely solely on Google to send traffic their way.
+They need to constantly drive traffic in other ways.
+Social media strategies help, but there’s no reason to stop there.

-Writing an article for print can also help send traffic to your blog.
+Writing an article for print can generate interest and help send traffic to your blog.

 When people like what they read in print articles, they’ll follow the link in your byline to your blog, even though they have to type it into the search box the old-fashioned way.
 I follow lots of links when I read an article that I like.
 You probably do this, too.

-When you write for print, you’ll get traffic you would have otherwise missed - because the reader isn’t looking for you online.
-If he or she likes the article and you provided valuable information, the reader will check out your byline and find you online.
+When you write for print, you’ll get traffic you would have otherwise missed.
+If the magazine reader likes your article and you provide valuable information, the reader will check out your byline and find you online.